Mexican golden trout: Status and threats

 Due to their small range and highly sensitive, isolated habitat, Mexican golden trout are considered vulnerable.
-The biggest threats are human development and the possibility of competition/interbreeding with introduced rainbow trout.
+The biggest threats are human development and the possibility of competition/interbreeding with introduced rainbow trout (Oncorhynchus mykiss).
 This trout is also an example of the negative effects of habitat abuse and destruction.
-The primary use for the Mexican Golden trout is as food by the local indigenous people.
+The primary use for the Mexican golden trout is as food by the local indigenous people.
 Some of the local people use dynamite to stun the fish and collect them as they float to the top of the water.
-This is especially harming to the golden trout populations because of the mass harvest.
+This is especially harmful to the golden trout populations because of the mass harvest.
 Sanitation practices in the region where the golden trout is found is minimal, so much of its home water is polluted with residential sewage and trash.
-What happens now in Mexican Golden trout water is similar to what happened to so many North American trout waters in the 19th and early 20th centuries as far as decline in populations is concerned.
+What is happening now in Mexican golden trout water is similar to what happened to so many other North American trout waters in the 19th and early 20th centuries, as far as decline in populations is concerned.

 Economic benefits

 The scenic area and rugged mountainous landscape have started a budding tourism industry for this area.
-Being able to conserve and promote the sustainable harvesting of these native trout can help the people of the area as well as the Golden Trout.
+Being able to conserve and promote the sustainable harvesting of these native trout can help the people of the area as well as the Mexican golden trout.
 Setting up regulations on the harvesting of the fish and restrictions on polluting the head waters these fish inhabit would greatly improve the region.
-In Arizona and New Mexico there was 512 million dollars that was spent on trips and equipment for fishing.
+In Arizona and New Mexico, 512 million dollars was spent on trips and equipment for fishing.
 This revenue could be a major contributor to helping the area grow and being able to conserve the local environment from destruction.